 4) the goal is to ensure sustainable use while maintaining ecosystem integrity.

-EA Implementation
+EA explained

 PAME is now past the stage where we discuss what it is and what it means and we are dealing with the next stage: how do we implement it in practice, in the real world.